telerik/ajax-docs/controls/togglebutton/client-side-programming/events/onclienttogglestatechanging.md

 The event handler receives two parameters:

-1. The instance of the clicked RadButton control. <<COMMENT: Should this be RadToggleButton?>>
+1. The instance of the clicked RadToggleButton control.

 1. An eventArgs parameter of type **Telerik.Web.UI.RadButtonCheckedEventArgs**, containing the following properties and methods: